tspascoal-demo2/MyShuttle/README.md

 > For historical reasons the default branch for the repository is `demos/main`.

-This is a sample application that is not intended to show any programming best practices, the intent of this repo is to show some capabilities:
+> This is a sample application that is not intended to show any programming best practices.
+In fact it uses old dependencies on purpose to show dependabot, there is a branch with a hardcoded PAT to show credential scanning and the workflows have some bad practices on purpose (can you spot them?).

+The intent of this repo is to show some capabilities:

 - [Environments](https://docs.github.com/en/actions/deployment/environments):
   - [Approvals](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)